 Sheets will be given out during each class with excerpts primarily from Midrash, Maharal, and Ramchal.
 We will examine some of these sources in class.
-But the sheets will also provide you with material to examine on your own if you are interested in understanding from where the concepts presented in class are derived.
+But the sheets will also provide you with material to examine on your own.

 During the year you will have to write several in-class essays.
 These will test your understanding of the concepts that were developed in class by requiring you to think through the material on your own and present it.